-We are 36 km from Dodoma, Tanzania’s capital, a little south of the equator and in the middle of the country.
-It is a very poor region and the capital city has not been developed as much as other cities in Tanzania yet.
-The area is semi-desert, hilly and badly de-forested.
-It is heart-stoppingly beautiful.
-Traditional rural houses are low, rectangular, mud brick with thatched roofs.
+The school is 36 km from Dodoma, Tanzania’s capital, a little south of the equator and in the middle of the country.
+It is a very poor region, the area is semi-desert, hilly and badly de-forested.
+It is strikingly beautiful.
+Traditional rural houses are low, rectangular, mud brick with thatched or mud roofs.

-Tanzanian people are famous for their welcome and cheerfulness and always enjoy receiving visitors.
-Life seems simple and picturesque.
-However, life here is cruel for the many people who are sick, old, uneducated, abandoned or orphaned.
+Tanzanian people are famous for their welcome and cheerfulness.
+Village like is communal but life here can be cruel for the people who are sick, old, uneducated, abandoned or orphaned.

-In a 2011 survey life expectancy in Tanzania was established at 58 years.
-HIV+ in Tanzania was 5.1% in 2011-12.
-Many people live a near cashless life, eating what they can grow and bartering for what they cannot.
+In a 2015 survey life expectancy in Tanzania was 66 years.
+HIV inci in Tanzania is decreasing.
+Many people live a near cashless life, eating what they can grow. and selling any surplus in the market.
 Subsistence farming is the norm.
 Some can hire a team of oxen to plough their fields before the rain comes.
-Most rely on the hoe.
+Most rely on their hand held hoes.

-For most women and girls, existing is a physically demanding routine of water collecting and maize pounding along with millet and other crops, and many other domestic chores.
-Many houses have only an earth floor through which disease-carrying insects bore to add to the many debilitating hazards associated with poverty.
+For most women and girls, living is a physically demanding routine of water collecting and maize pounding, and other domestic chores.
+Many houses have an earth floor, small windows and not protection against insects.
+Illness, including malaria is common.

-Illiteracy is still a problem.
-Rural primary schools all struggle.
-Little English is taught, yet the state requires that secondary education is taught in English.
-Many Tanzanians who would like to undertake secondary education are unable to even contemplate it, either from insufficient primary education, unplanned pregnancy or because they are unable even to pay the government school fees.
+Illiteracy can still be a problem.
+Rural primary schools and secondary schools often struggle.
+Primary teaching is in Swahali, yet the state requires that secondary education is taught in English.
+Many Tanzanians are unable to attend secondary education either from inadequate primary education, or as a result of family duties.

-In response to these great needs, our secondary school was started in 1994 in the middle of Mvumi, a large, busy village which has grown up around its mission hospital.
+Mvumi Secondary School was started in 1994 in the middle of Mvumi, a large, busy village which has grown up around its mission hospital.
 Both the school and the hospital were founded by the Anglican Diocese of Central Tanganyika (DCT).
-It is a Christian school but is open to all, regardless of faith.
+It is an Anglican school but is open to all, regardless of faith.

-Because of our links with donors abroad we have been able to build some impressive buildings, to drill and secure a reliable bore hole, to install electricity and improve other facilities which are the envy of neighbouring institutions.
+Because of the Trust's links with donors abroad the school has been able to build a range of buildings, to drill and secure a reliable bore hole, to install electricity and improve other facilities such as the sports fields.

 As with all things here, appearances can be misleading:-

-The school has a growing reputation and we have fee-paying students from all over Tanzania and from all backgrounds.
+The school has a fine reputation and we have fee-paying students from all over Tanzania and from all backgrounds.
 Our current school roll is 650 and well over half of those board or lodge locally.
-The demand for boarding places far exceeds those available.
+The demand for places far exceeds those available.

 Education at Mvumi is deliberately broad.
-We have a holistic approach to develop students academically, socially, morally, spiritually and physically.
-Our vision is they will grow into skilled and responsible citizens, with a sense of duty to their community and their nation.
+The school has a holistic approach to develop students academically, socially, morally, spiritually and physically.
+This vision is that they will grow into skilled and responsible citizens, with a sense of duty to their community and their nation.

-There is a sponsorship and scholarship scheme which is overseen in the UK and has an ex pat co-ordinator who is also the Bursar and Mvumi School Trust Representative based at the School.
-Sponsored students and scholars are selected from local primary schools and are from the poorest backgrounds.
+There is a sponsorship scheme which is overseen in the UK.
+There are two volunteer Mvumi School Trust Representatives based at the School.
+Sponsored students are selected from local and neighbouring primary schools and are from poor backgrounds.

-All blind and visually impaired students are fully funded by the Mvumi School Trust through sponsorship.
+All visually impaired students are fully funded by the Mvumi School Trust through sponsorship.
 The Tanzanian Government meets specialist teachers’ salaries and some running costs.

 There is a national shortage of teachers in Tanzania resulting from a major expansion of secondary education.
-Class sizes are usually very large and a number of lessons simply cannot be taught.
+Class sizes in government schools are usually very large.
 At Mvumi Secondary School we are fortunate that we have a large staff and a healthy teacher/student ratio.

-The Academic Team is supported by a team non-teaching staff headed by our Bursar.
+The Academic Team is supported by a team of non-teaching staff.

-All our full time teachers are either university graduates or diploma holders and are trained, or in the process of being trained as teachers.
-All have been educated in Tanzania with the majority of graduates coming from Tanzania’s premier university of Dar Es Salaam.
+All teachers are either university graduates or diploma holders and are trained, or in the process of being trained as teachers.
+All have been educated in Tanzania.

 The Headteacher leads a senior Academic Team made up of the Heads of Arts, Science, Commerce, Visually Impared unit, the Academic Masters, the Discipline teachers, the Senior Account and the Trust Representative.

 An extensive curriculum is offered in: